How To Duplicate Pages On Wix

 Neglecting to Update the URL Slug

 The URL slug is the text at the end of your web address that identifies the page.
 When you duplicate a page in Wix, the slug is usually carried over from the original.
-Update the slug immediately to something unique and descriptive of the new page's content - this helps search engines correctly index and rank both pages independently.
+Update the slug immediately to something unique and descriptive of the new page's content.
+This helps search engines correctly index and rank both pages independently.

 Duplicating Pages Excessively

 While duplication saves time, overdoing it dilutes your SEO.
-If multiple pages have very similar content, search engines will struggle to determine which one is most relevant - and rankings for all of them can suffer.
+If multiple pages have very similar content, search engines will struggle to determine which one is most relevant, and rankings for all of them can suffer.
 Carefully consider whether each duplicated page serves a genuinely distinct purpose before publishing it.

 Failing to Redirect Obsolete Pages